TuftsCTSI/gaiaCore/README.md

 ## Automated Data Retrieval

-GaiaCore now features **automated data source retrieval**, allowing you to download and ingest external geospatial datasets with a single SQL function call.
+gaiaCore allows you to download and ingest external geospatial datasets with a single SQL function call (after loading their json ld file)

 ### Before vs After